mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 Keep an eye on TCP failures on client and server a retransmit is bad it symbolizes packet drop that was detected and TCP stack had to retransmit. a connection drop is super extra bad it means even after 3-5 retries packet did not make it.

-We also look at number of concurrent connections while the test is running. traffic generator puts on the wire equally time spaced SYN packets to match the desired CPS but rest of communication happens as fast as possible. impacted by line rate and latency. in theory if line rate is high and latency low the whole exchange of 7 packets could finish before the next SYN is sent resulting in 0 concurrent connection. (flow table will be 1), while a slow travel time for packets will result in connections that have not been terminated yet as new connections get initiated and this will result in a certain number concurrent connection.
+We also look at number of concurrent connections while the test is running. traffic generator puts on the wire equally time spaced SYN packets to match the desired CPS but rest of communication happens as fast as possible. impacted by line rate and latency. in theory if line rate is high and latency low the whole exchange of 7 packets could finish before the next SYN is sent resulting in 0 concurrent connections. (flow table will be 1), while a slow travel time for packets will result in connections that have not been terminated yet as new connections get initiated and this will result in a certain number concurrent connections.
 Ideally we want to see the concurrent connections number as low as possible.

 test tries to cycle through all the millions of IPs, source port is chosen at random in a specified range and destination port is fixed to 80

-we can do variations like witch side initiates the fin and see if we observe and differences in performance
+we can do variations like which side initiates the fin and see if we observe any differences in performance

 for UDP CPS slow path test use random source/dest ports and send a fixed amount of packets not exceeding the flow table size.